 Sweet Potato Casserole

-This is an old-fashioned sweet side dish with a creamy sweet potato filling and a crunchy pecan layer on top.
+An old-fashioned sweet side dish with a creamy sweet potato filling and a crunchy top.
 It's quick and easy to assemble.

-A roasted leg of lamb is a fantastic holiday centerpiece and is much easier to make than you might think.
+A fantastic holiday centerpiece and is much easier to make than you might think.
 It's flavorful, moist, and served with gravy.

 Apple Cider Sangria

 This is a favorite fall cocktail with warm flavors, white wine, apple cider and fruit.
-It's fantastic for a holiday party and fall celebrations.
+It's fantastic for a holiday party.

 Apple Walnut Salad

-A simple Fall salad with walnuts that is ready in 20 minutes.
-With a quick dressing, it combines crunchy apples with baby greens, salty feta cheese and a tangy apple cider dressing.
+A simple holiday salad with walnuts that is ready in 20 minutes and has a quick, tangy apple dressing.

 Moist and easy to make, these pumpkin muffins are spiced and soft, with a tangy bite from the cranberries.
 They keep well and can be frozen.